GEOUNED-org/GEOUNED/README.md

 /~>geouned -r file_config_name
 ```

-Detailed descriptions of all options for the user are given in the manual located in ~docs/ folder.
+Detailed descriptions of all options of the config files are given in the manual located in ~docs/ folder.